 Attendance: Since learning is closely correlated with your presence in class, attendance will be taken throughout the semester.
 Grades earned in this category will be based in part on the quality of your response to a question.
-You have to not only be present, but paying attention and thinking about class material.
-Points may also be earned in this category for other start-of-semester activities and an instructor office hours visit (deadline: Nov.
-1).
+In other words, you have to not only be present, but paying attention and thinking about class material.
+Points may also be earned in this category for other start-of-semester activities and an instructor office hours visit (deadline: March 6).
 Above ten attendance activities, low grades in this category will be dropped.
 Lesson notes cannot be obtained from the instructor.

-Quizzes & Worksheets: There will be 12 quizzes and 1 worksheet.
+Quizzes & Worksheets: There will be 11 quizzes and 1 worksheet.
 Six map quizzes will assess students' knowledge of the locations of countries, major cities, and other key features.
 Study guides for map quizzes will be provided.
 There will also be five reading quizzes.
 Your lowest two scores in this category will be dropped.
 Note that the total points in this category count for half of the semester's possible points!

 Chapter reflections: In lieu of a Midterm and Final Exam, you are required to submit a personal reflection at the end of four chapters covered.
 Expected length is 2-4 pages, single-spaced, 12-point font, 1-inch margins (approx. 1-2K words).
 Focusing on a few issues in-depth is better than covering a lot of topics superficially.
 Grammar, spelling, and neatness are considered in assigning a grade.
-You should provide citations when referring to class material or outside sources, for example: (class discussion 9/8/22), (Rowntree, et al., p.
+You should provide citations when referring to class material or outside sources, for example: (class discussion 1/17/23), (Rowntree, et al., p.
 30).
-You may also provide a general description (Fox News, early Oct.
-2022) or a link to a source on the web.
+You may also provide a general description (Fox News, early Feb.
+2023) or a link to a source on the web.
 A formal bibliography is not needed, but credit must be given informally to sources of information and ideas that are not your own.
 You cannot do more than four reflections and then drop a grade in this category.
-Choose from among 1/globalization, 4/Latin America, 8/Europe, 9/Russian Domain, 7/SW Asia & N. Africa, and 12/South Asia.
-Please connect at least one of your reflections to the GE goals and learning objectives for this course.
+The first one (1/globalization) is required, for your remaining three choose from among 4/Latin America, 8/Europe, 9/Russian Domain, 7/SW Asia & N. Africa, and 12/South Asia.
+See "Reflection Ideas" discussion board for inspiration to get your reflection started.

 Enrichment activities: You should earn 100 points from among the opportunities provided for enrichment activities.
-These are out-of-class activities that build upon or enhance your understanding of world geography.
+These are supplemental activities that build upon or enhance your understanding of world geography.
 Some items are on the schedule, additional details and events to be posted to on the class "Enrichment Opportunities" discussion board.
 Points are cumulative in this grade category, not out of points possible.
 Up to 50 points in excess of the 100 required may be use for extra credit.

 Group Projects: Small groups of 3-4 students will undertake a group project during the second half of the semester.
 There will be both oral (to the whole class) and written (to instructor) group reports on the status of your project.
 Final projects will consist of a written narrative of 3-5 pages, single-spaced and a poster presenting findings in the context of world regional geography.
-Also required are three one-page status reports and a final one-page document outlining contributions of each group member.
+Also required are three one-page status reports and a final one-page document should outlining contributions of each group member.